jasongrimes/hello-docker/README.md

 };
 ```

-Add an `npm run config` script for populating the runtime environment variables in the devlopment environment, and make it run as a pre-build hook.
+Add an `npm run envsubst` script for populating the runtime environment variables in the devlopment environment, and make it run as a pre-build hook.
 Add the following to the `scripts` section in `web/package.json`:

 ```js
 "scripts": {